 The Company has reported clinical data from patients with NASH from the CDI-NASH-01 trial which was designed as a multi-center Phase 2a study and was subsequently converted into an exploratory study to evaluate the dose, efficacy, and safety of leronlimab at 350 mg and 700 mg, versus placebo.
 The study also included an expansive biomarker program designed to inform future clinical trials and to more fully understand leronlimab's mechanism of action within the NASH setting.
 CDI-NASH-01 was conducted in two parts.
 Part 1 of the study was to assess the efficacy of leronlimab 700 mg (n=22) in improving NAFLD/NASH measures in adult patients diagnosed with NASH compared to placebo (n=28).
 Part 2 was subsequently added to assess leronlimab 350 mg in improving NAFLD/NASH measures in adult patients diagnosed with NASH (n=22).
 In Part 1 of the study, eligible subjects were randomized 1:1 to one of the two study arms to receive either leronlimab 700mg (Group A), or placebo (Group B), given once per week (±1day) at the study site for up to 13 weeks during the treatment period (with up to 60 participants).
-In Part 2 of the study, eligible subjects enrolled to receive leronlimab 350 mg open-label given once per week (±1day) at the study site for up to 13 weeks during the treatment period (with up to 28 participants).
+In Part 2 of the study, eligible subjects enrolled to receive leronlimab 350 mg openlabel given once per week (±1day) at the study site for up to 13 weeks during the treatment period (with up to 28 participants).
 The primary efficacy objective was percent change from baseline in hepatic fat fraction, as assessed by magnetic resonance imaging-derived proton density fat fraction (MRI-PDFF) at week 14.
 The secondary efficacy objective was absolute change from baseline in fibro-inflammatory activity in the liver as assessed by MRI-corrected T1 imaging (MRI-cT1) at week 14.
-MRI-cT1 is obtained by multiparametric magnetic resonance imaging of the liver and is a quantitative endpoint for the fat density in the liver.
+MRI-cT1 is obtained by multiparametric magnetic resonance imaging of the liver and is a quantitative metric for assessing a composite of liver inflammation and fibrosis, expressed in milliseconds (msec).
+MRI-PDFF is being studied as an imaging surrogate endpoint for the fat density in the liver.
 MRI-cT1 is being studied as an imaging surrogate endpoint for hepatic fibro-inflammation.
-This is a critical unmet need in the NASH space, as many agents have been unable to show reductions in fibro-inflammation de
+This is a critical unmet need in the NASH space, as many agents have been unable to show reductions in fibro-inflammation despite reductions in hepatic steatosis.

 All analyses performed are being treated as exploratory.
 Treatment with leronlimab was well tolerated in both Part 1 and Part 2 compared to placebo.
 In Part 1 of the study, leronlimab 700 mg did not reduce mean change in PDFF and cT1 from baseline to week 14 vs. placebo.
 In Part 2, leronlimab 350 mg reduced mean change in PDFF and cT1 from baseline to week 14 vs. the placebo group from Part 1, despite increased degree of baseline fibro-inflammation.
-In the combined group of patients with moderate (\geq 875 msec) and severe (\geq 950 msec) cT1 values at baseline, leronlimab 350 mg reduced cT1 from baseline to week 14 vs. placebo.
+In the combined group of patients with moderate ( $\geq$ 875 msec) and severe ( $\geq$ 950 msec) cT1 values at baseline, leronlimab 350 mg reduced cT1 from baseline to week 14 vs. placebo.
 Based on post hoc CCR5 haplotype analysis of a small subgroup (n=5), we are considering further investigation of the 700mg dose of leronlimab for specific haplotypes.